mrdefenestrator/gitops-demo/README.md

 # filewcount in Kubernetes with GitOps

 This repo is an implementation of the [filewcount](https://hub.docker.com/r/bldrtech/filewcount) Docker container in a Kubernetes cluster with deployment via [GitOps](https://www.weave.works/technologies/gitops/) using [Flux V2](https://fluxcd.io/docs/).
-This showcases the orchestration of the filewcount workload, monitoring, and management in a Kubernetes cluster provides by Kind (Kubernetes in Docker).
+This showcases the orchestration of the filewcount workload, monitoring, and management in a Kubernetes cluster provided by Kind (Kubernetes in Docker).
 The GitOps deployment architecture was chosen for its declarative nature and relative lack of local dependencies.
 To see how this implementation could be improved and expanded upon, please see the *Work Remaining* section below.

 ## Workload architecture